-I’ve been a little MIA these last few months as I try to figure out how to balance things so that I can take care of myself and focus on my health and my family.
+I’ve been a little MIA these last few months as I try to figure out how to balance things so that I can take better care of myself and my family.
 The beginning of the new school year is like New Year to me; it is full of promise and hope.
 So, my hope is that this school year will be better than last, as I refocus my attention on my priorities of family and health.

-As for me, my own health has been far from stellar.
-I have to make some changes if I want to be around for the long haul.
+As for me, I have to make some changes if I want to be around for the long haul.
+Healthier eating and a more active lifestyle are the name of the game.
 Also, my design work has evolved since the day I first started this blog six years ago, so I plan to work on reflecting those changes here.

 In the meanwhile here are a couple of photos of a kitchen I completed at the beginning of the summer.
 Clean white quartz, warm walnut cabinets, and with just a hint of glam with brass accents.